Tanishquppal220/Secure-File-Management-System/README.md

 ---

 ## Project Setup
-Clone and set up the project with uv.
+Clone and set up the project with `uv`.

 ```bash
 # 1) Clone